chatox/networks-science-course/practicum/ps01_cytoscape_basics.md

 Include in your report:

-* [**REPORT**] Include an image of the network from Les Misérables, styled in any way you want.
+* [**REPORT**] Include an image of the network from *Star Wars*, styled in any way you want.
 * [**REPORT**] Include an image of the network from US Companies, styled in any way you want.

-# 4. Use a Cytoscape App (ModuLand 2.0)
+# 4. Use a Cytoscape App (ClusterMaker2)

 Cytoscape has "apps" that can be installed and used.

 ## 4.1.
-Install ModuLand
+Install ClusterMaker2

-Install ModuLand 2.0 (Apps > App Manager or in the "apps" option in the menu bar).
+Install ClusterMaker2 (``Apps > App Manager``).
+You may need to download a jar file from the [releases](https://apps.cytoscape.org/apps/clustermaker2) directory of clustermaker2, and then ``Install from file ...`` in the App Manager.

 ## 4.2.
-Use ModuLand
+Use ClusterMaker2

-:construction: I've to continue from here.

-Use ModuLand 2.0 (Apps > ModuLand 2.0 > Run ...) on Les Misèrables
+Run the affinity propagation clustering algorithm in ClusterMaker2 (``Apps > ClusterMaker2 > Affinity Propagation ...``) on the *Star Wars* network.

 * Select any temporary folder if prompted
-* ModuLand requires an attribute for the weight: use the "scenes" attribute (in *Star Wars*)
+* ClusterMaker2 requires an attribute for the weight: use ``Array source = scenes`` in *Star Wars*
-* Once you run it, a new network will be created AND the old network will have a new attribute in the nodes
+* Once you run it, the network will have a new attribute in the nodes (in the node table you will see an attribute named ``_APCluster``)
-* Use the new attribute in the nodes for "Fill color" using a "Discrete mapping" on "Module color."
-You might have to pick the color for each group
+* Use the new attribute in the nodes for "Fill color" using a "Discrete mapping" on ``_APCluster.`` You might have to pick the color for each group, just pick a color for the three largest groups.

+[**REPORT**] Include in your report an image of the Star Wars network with the three largest clusters in three different colors (the rest of the nodes can be white).
+[**REPORT**] Include a brief commentary on what do you see in these clusters, what do you think they represent and why.

 ## 4.3.
 Apply to Karate Club

-Use ModuLand 2.0 on the Karate Club
+Use ClusterMaker2 on the Karate Club

 * Here you MUST run the network analyzer first so you can have "Edge betweenness" as an attribute in edges
-* Use "Edge betweenness" as the attribute for the weight
+* Use "Edge betweenness" as the attribute for the weight (``Array source``)
 * Run the module, you should get two groups, led by #1 and #34 .
 Are they close to the [real partition displayed here](http://historicaldataninjas.com/karate-club-network/)?

 [**REPORT**] Include in your report an image of the Karate Club network with nodes painted according to clusters.
+[**REPORT**] Include a brief commentary on what do you see in these clusters, what do you think they represent and why.

 # DELIVER (INDIVIDUALLY)

+:warning: First: read the [evaluation guidelines](../upf/upf-evaluation) for reports.

-Deliver a report having at most 4 pages in PDF, containing each of the elements marked [**REPORT**] above.
-You do not need to add a long narrative explanation to your report, just the requested elements.
+Deliver a brief report of at most 4 pages (it can be less!), in PDF format.
+This report should briefly describe the three networks, including the number of nodes and edges in each one, plus all the mandatory elements marked [**REPORT**] above.

-For each of those elements:

-* Include the section number where each element is requested.
-* Include a descriptive title, remembering to indicate from which network each element comes.
-* For images and plots, include a brief commentary.
+**Organize your report by network.** The first part should be about the Karate Club, the second part about *Star Wars*, the third part about US Companies.

+**Please be brief,** you do not need to write too much, specially if you are not going to say anything substantive: your report can be less than four pages.
+A "brief commentary" means one or two paragraphs.

+:warning: Before delivering your report, read the [evaluation guidelines](../upf/upf-evaluation) for reports once more.